LearnersGuild/interview-challenge-practice-a/README.md

 ### DOM Manipulation

-In this section, the scaffolding has been set up for the `/flight_passengers` route as described in Part 2.
-Choose a template engine (EJS or Pug) in app.js and then access the `flight_passengers` route with a query string of `flightNumber=1147A` to see it in action.
+In this section, the scaffolding has been set up for the `/flight_roster` route as described in Part 2.
+Choose a template engine (EJS or Pug) in app.js and then access the `flight_roster` route with a query string of `flightNumber=1147A` to see it in action.

 The challenge for this section: when a user clicks the `Give passenger a parachute`